green-llama/helm-glerp/README.md

 ServiceAccounts:

-- `erpnext` service account is used by all deployments.
+- `glerp` service account is used by all deployments.

+Extra Objects:

+- `extraObjects` parameter exposed to include your customized resource definitions

 ### Release Wizard